Yashwanth18/RAFT/README.md

 > Case where follower fails
 * Log replication
 > For ease of debuggin and development purpose, assume the client program takes the role of a follower node.

+Documentation for all the functions are present in the header files and not in cpp files.